-The library that Aesara is based on, Theano, was written at the LISA lab to support rapid development of efficient machine learning algorithms.
-Theano was named after the Greek mathematician, who may have been Pythagoras’ wife.
-Aesara is an alleged daughter of Pythagoras and Theano.
+Theano, the library on which Aesara is based, was written at the LISA lab to support rapid development of efficient machine learning algorithms.
+While Theano was commonly referred to as a “deep learning” (DL) library, Aesara is not a DL library.

 Here is an example of how to use Aesara.
 It doesn’t show off many of its features, but it illustrates concretely what Aesara is.

 import aesara from aesara import tensor as at # declare two symbolic floating-point scalars a = at.dscalar() b = at.dscalar() # create a simple expression c = a + b # convert the expression into a callable object that takes `(a, b)` # values as input and computes a value for `c` f = aesara.function([a, b], c) # bind 1.5 to 'a', 2.5 to 'b', and evaluate 'c' assert 4.0 == f(1.5, 2.5)